 Living Justice in the American Catholic Church

 In 2018, the Wolfington Center inaugurated the Living Justice in the American Catholic Church series.
-This annual spring program will highlight the efforts of Catholics to bring Christ's love to both the world and the Church through the work of justice.
+This annual spring program highlights the efforts of Catholics to bring Christ's love to both the world and the Church through the work of justice.

 For more information, email the Wolfington Center at Wolfington@cabrini.edu.